yjlim-larr/Reinforcement_learning/Inverse_RL/Linear IRL/README.md

 Using that estimation, V_i(s0) is estimated by m trajectories expectation.
 And integrate i = 1, ..., d each expectation of value function for defining whole estimated form, using α it is estimated:
 <p align="center"> <img src="./img/estimate.png" alt="MLE" width="50%" height="50%"/> </p>
+(In this paper, it truncate traj data after a large but finite number H of steps.
+Because of discounting factor, truncation only introduce negliable samll error.)